 The female quails lay eggs and will incubate them until they hatch.
-Usually, a female quail lay at least 20 eggs in single nest though some species lay amazingly large clutches of eggs.
+Usually, a female quail lay at least 20 eggs in a single nest though some species lay large clutches of eggs.

 They can be found mostly on the ground in search of food.
 The California quail is mainly a seed eater.
 They also eat leaves, flowers, catkins, grain, and invertebrates like caterpillars, beetles, and mites.

 The Mountain quail is a gray, white and chestnut-colored plump bird.
 They are known as an elusive bird that can be found in the western scrub and highlands.